 Set out on the Seal River estuary in nine-person Zodiacs, and look for seals, seabirds, polar bears, and thousands of beluga whales.
 Listen to whale songs with a hydrophone and watch these curious and social creatures at close range.
 On Seal River Heritage Lodge's Birds, Bears, and Belugas package, you’ll have the chance to don a wet suit and snorkel with the belugas, even communicating with them through songs underwater.
 Nanuk’s Arctic Discovery package and the Summer Dual Lodge package also include a chance to see the belugas up close from the town of Churchill.

 On Seal River's Arctic Safari, fly out to a remote tundra camp to explore the “Barren Lands” of the Canadian Arctic and sleep beneath the northern lights.

 The following experience is offered at an additional cost.

 In October and November, dog-sledding out of Churchill can be arranged.

-Enjoy a helicopter tour of Churchill and the surrounding Hudson Bay Coastlin.
+Enjoy a helicopter tour of Churchill and the surrounding Hudson Bay Coastline.
 Available July – November.

 Considering they’re located miles from civilization, the lodges of Churchill Wild defy all odds when it comes to the culinary experience.
 Talented chefs man each kitchen, whipping up original dishes that draw from the traditions and ingredients of the Canadian north, and producing warm baked goods and cookies on a regular basis.
-You will enjoy fresh pike fished from nearby waterways and sample the berries that grow just outside in excellent sauces and homemade jams.
+You will enjoy fresh Manitoba fish and sample the berries that grow just outside in excellent sauces and homemade jams.
 Evenings begin with a happy hour around the fire featuring Canadian wines and craft beers, and meals are served family-style.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.